glen millar australia

 PowerPoint & its Layout

-Save yourself hours building slides and moving things around.
+Logic: save yourself hours building slides and moving things around

 If you are not regularly using PowerPoint Layouts, smack yourself on the fingers.
 Layouts contain Placeholders that are smart little thingies that hold your content.
 But they are placed on the slide in a regular and aligned format.
 The cool thing is that if you use layouts, you can quickly change your whole presentation via the Slide Master